bjackman/bjackman.github.io/content/posts/curl-bash.md

 Most of those won't be exploitable on your system, many of them aren't exploitable at all (the bar for creating a kernel CVE is pretty low).
 Still, even a pretty small fraction of three thousand per year is several vulnerabilities per day.
 And that's only the ones that got fixed.
 There are [hundreds of unfixed bugs](https://syzkaller.appspot.com/upstream) that are publicly-listed, many of which are likely exploitable, many of which are several years old.

 Even if you reboot daily, if you're running Linux you probably have dozens of N-days on your system.
-I haven't even mentioned into zero-days.
+I haven't even mentioned zero-days.
 Why bother with those?

-I don't know much about other OSs, I'm sure they are just as buggy, but I hear XNU (MacOS) has some nice hardening in place though.
+I don't know much about other OSs, I'm sure they are just as buggy, but I hear XNU (macOS) has some nice hardening in place though.
 It is also possible to build pretty hardened Linux systems, and distros are incrementally moving in that direction.